 It wasn't easy for me to get pregnant.
-It didn't "just happen" like it does for so many people.
-We "tried" for two years, and with each month that passed I became more and more obsessed.
-I charted my ovulation, monitored my diet and regulated our sex schedule.
+It didn't "just happen" as it does for so many people.
+We tried for two years, and with each month that passed, I became more and more obsessed.
+I charted my ovulation, monitored my diet, and regulated our sex schedule.
 The process of creating a life became more like a timed and tense business transaction, and my husband and I were both despondent about it.
 The fertility specialists couldn't find anything physically preventing us from conceiving, and we were looking at fertility drugs or IVF as the next option to try.

-In the midst of this time, which felt complicated and hard, a dear friend of mine from Italy came for a visit.
-She had already decided that motherhood wasn't for her, and started talking to me about all of the freedom, opportunities, and adventures I could have, unencumbered, if I didn't have children.
-I resisted the idea at first, but then, I started to imagine what I would do with my life if I never had kids.
+While I was trying to get pregnant, a friend of mine came for a visit.
+She had already decided that motherhood wasn't for her and started talking to me about all of the freedom, opportunities, and adventures that were open to me if I ultimately could not have children.
+I resisted the idea at first, but then, I started to imagine what my life might look like, child-free.

 So the first thing I did when I gave up on getting pregnant was buy that white couch, and it was awesome.
 That was in May of 2005.
 In June, I got pregnant.